-Mother Nature did not look kindly upon the dinosaurs, who were wiped out in a flash from the heavens, when an asteroid struck the Earth 66 million years ago.
+Mother Nature did not look kindly upon the dinosaurs, who were wiped out in a flash from the heavens when an asteroid struck the Earth 66 million years ago.
 When survival fails, there are bones in the fossil record as a warning of the ruthless ferocity of Nature, but there is no life.
 We live in the shadow of many threats to human survival, from a monster rock from space wiping out the human presence, to nuclear war leaving the planet a radioactive graveyard.
 Now a new threat has been found, where a growing level of carbon dioxide in the air could lead to a rapid rise in heat, making it too hard to grow food, and destabilizing human society, leading to conflicts that could all too easily slide into nuclear madness.
-We need a plan to help ensure human survival, and the leadership to help deliver this plan into action.
-This document explores how all concerned can rise to the challenge, to help secure our cosmic survival, so that we can continue to enjoy the wondrous bounty of life, and beauty of Nature.
-We need a new age of heroes, determined individuals who will fight for our cosmic survival, and the winning back of a safe Earth for future generations.
-This document raises the urgency of the need for action, if we love life, and explores how ten million and more space pioneers can move as one to achieve the impossible: creating a stellar civilization, securing peace on Earth, and opening the way to unbridled creativity among the stars.
+We need a plan to help ensure human survival, and the leadership to deliver this plan into action.
+This document explores how concerned citizens can rise to the challenge, and help secure our cosmic survival, so that we can continue to enjoy the wondrous bounty of life and beauty in the Universe.
+We need a new age of heroes, determined individuals who will fight for a better future, our cosmic survival, and winning back a safe Earth for future generations.
+This document raises the urgency of the need for action, if we love life, exploring how ten million and more space pioneers can move as one to achieve the impossible: creating a stellar civilization, securing peace on Earth, and opening the way to unbridled creativity among the stars.

 I remember Sputnik.

 At my uncle’s house in Bellerive in 1957, people were standing outside looking up at the night sky.

 Now I am able to read how panic had spread around the Western world, as the BEEP-BEEP-BEEP of Sputnik sailed overhead.